 The cons?
-There aren’t many, except for the price tag ($2,295 for the rower alone; more for accessories) and the fact that Hydrow weighs 145 pounds unboxed.
+There aren’t many, except for the price tag ($2,495 for the rower alone; more for accessories) and the fact that Hydrow weighs 145 pounds unboxed.
+If you’re looking for a Hydrow discount code, we could help!
 Even on wheels, the Hydrow rower will be difficult to transport and store for some people.
 The big screen on the front can make it a bit awkward to roll around, however, the wheels are sized pretty well and are helpful for moving it.
 The footprint is similar to a normal rower, but Hydrow houses the resistance piece underneath the feet instead of on the front.

 You can store the Hydrow vertically to save space, but you have to buy a separate “vertical storage kit” to do so.

 Any drawbacks will be well worth it for fitness enthusiasts who value luxury equipment and a tech-infused workout experience.